 - Did not receive court mail.
 Some Aboriginal people end up in jail because they did not get the postal notifications of court dates after which bench warrants are issued and bail is unlikely .

 - Can’t make it to court.
 Others simply cannot make it to a court date due to funerals or health problems and courts are too inflexible to change the date .

 - Driving unlicensed.
 Youth who might never have seen a traffic light or a freeway have difficulties getting a license because remote communities lack trainers and facilities, and the language used for driving tests is inappropriate.
-When they then get caught repeatedly driving unlicensed and end up in jail .
+When they then get caught repeatedly driving unlicensed, uninsured and unregistered—a common “trifecta” on court lists—they end up in jail .
 In many Aboriginal communities only one person holds a drivers license.

 In New South Wales, the Local Court is required to add a further 5-year disqualification period under the Roads and Traffic Authority Traffic Act’s Habitual Offender Scheme introduced for people who commit 3 serious traffic offences in 5 years .
 This means some people who collected too many offences in their youth might get disqualified from driving until they are for example 50 years old.
 This has dire consequences for the standard of living, finding work and managing children.

 - Disorderly conduct.
 “Every day of the week we act for Aboriginal people who’ve been charged with disorderly conduct,” says Peter Collins, Legal Director of Aboriginal Legal Services in Western Australia (ALSWA) .

 “Their crime: To swear at the police.
 They use the F word, they use the C word.
 Often they’re drunk or affected by drugs or both, or they’ve got a mental illness or they’re homeless or whatever.”